viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 2. Start a mapping session

-   Navigate to the **Control** tab on your robot's page and click on the dropdown menu matching the `name` of the service you created.
+   Navigate to the **Control** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.
    On the cartographer panel, you can start a mapping session.

    When you start a mapping session, Cartographer uses the data captured from when you click **Start session** until you click **End session** to create the map.